yForecasting/mint/README.md

 > sudo apt install libcurl4-openssl-dev

+### Install python package

+Replace package with the name of the package.

+> sudo apt install python3-package

 ### Install pyCharm
 For pyCharm, do not use the Software Manager, as this version is often outdated.
 Use the [jetBrains](https://www.jetbrains.com/products/#lang=python) website instead, and preferrably install via the tar.